 “AI and machine learning technologies offer great opportunities to lessen nurse burnout by reducing administrative burdens, especially the management tasks of hospital operations that require large amounts of data and fast, well-informed decisions.
 For example, predictive and prescriptive analytics can help nurse managers to predict and provide guidance on workloads, which can vary greatly by facility, department, and specialty.”

-This tells us that AI can lend a major hand in automating everyday tasks, providing guidance on the existing workflows, which are subjective to each department and area of the healthcare facilities.
-These tasks are a foundation of the nurse burnout, and take so much toll on the well-being of nurses.
+This tells us that AI can lend a major hand in automating everyday tasks, guiding the existing workflows, which are subjective to each department and area of the healthcare facilities.
+These tasks are a foundation of nurse burnout and take so much toll on the well-being of nurses.
 Moreover, tasks like staff scheduling and workflow prediction are a great aid to the entire process.
 If these tasks are forecasted and resolved beforehand, it helps the caregivers in enhancing the patient experience by focusing on the things that actually matter, and this also results in better productivity all over the healthcare organization.

 Another thing that can be done is the conversion of manual tasks into automated workflow processes.
 According to Healthcare IT News,

-There are so many routine tasks, which take up the extensive time of the nurses, restraining the nurses from working on more intricate tasks, which need more of their attention.
+There are so many routine tasks that take up the nurses’ extensive time, restraining the nurses from working on more intricate tasks, which need more of their attention.
 If these tasks are ported into an automated ecosystem, not only would there be a surge in nurse satisfaction, the fear of nurse burnout would go down significantly, as well.
-In addition, always making sure to get a meaningful use of certified EHR would provide better usability for nurses, eliminating a number of barriers to smooth care delivery.
+Besides, always making sure to get a meaningful use of certified EHR would provide better usability for nurses, eliminating several barriers to smooth care delivery.

-If the tools that streamline and automate the processes are simplified enough to be easily understood and used by the nurses and practitioners, it minimizes a great number of hurdles.
+If the tools that streamline and automate the processes are simplified enough to be easily understood and used by the nurses and practitioners, it minimizes many hurdles.

 According to a source,